 Data streaming is also known as stream processing.
 The amount and the comprehensiveness of the generated data is increasing exponentially as well as the sources generating the data.
-Data streaming provides the real-time feed of data can be stored, analysed and be used with no need of downloading before.
+Data streaming provides the real-time feed of data that can be stored, analysed and be used with no need of downloading before.

 Paradigm shift in IoT?

 IoT disrupted the industry and changed the evolution of technology.
 Operational processes are shifting towards IoT technology, integrating smart sensors and SCADA systems into IoT solutions.
 Since IoT is a complex technology, there has been a paradigm shift in different dimensions.
-The integration of IoT with edge computing and machine learning are benefiting industry 4.0 applications and should be enabled as much as possible.
+The integration of IoT with edge computing and machine learning is benefiting industry 4.0 applications and should be enabled as much as possible.

 The expertise of ANNEA on IoT

 Our platform is also capable of connecting directly to the sensors, making use of different protocols e.g. SCADA protocols.
-We offer tailor made software solutions compatible with SCADA systems through an uninterrupted communication.
+We offer tailor made software solutions that are compatible with SCADA systems through an uninterrupted communication.
 This enables you to analyse your assets via IoT solutions.